 Leave the preview and go back to the Print Layout view:

 We usually expect a header/footer to be a single line of fairly plain text.
 But it doesn't have to be!
 Word treats the header and footer of a document like they were separate documents.
 In fact, a header or footer can be quite tall with many lines of text and even images.
 You can set a lot of features differently for the header and footer than for the rest of the document.
 It can get rather confusing.

-Vertical Ruler does not show after clicking the View Ruler button
+Vertical Ruler does not show after checking the Ruler box.

 Solution: Open the Word Options dialog > Advanced page > Display section > Put a check mark beside "Show vertical ruler in Print Layout view".
 Click on OK to close.
 The vertical ruler should now be showing at the left of your document.

 Double-click in the footer area to open it for editing.